 - Growing international competition from Middle and Far East, Russian and a resurgent US refining sector, often with lower energy costs, advantages feedstocks and lower operating costs.

 - Growing legislative burden on EU refineries, with most international competitors not subject to the same restrictions.

-Refined products will be needed in the EU for the foreseeable future, requiring continued and often substantial investment in refining.
+Refined products will be needed in the EU and in the rest of the world for the foreseeable future, requiring continued and often substantial investment in refining.
 The EU policy maker can help to promote such investment by providing a predictable and competitive policy framework in which competitiveness considerations are considered vital.